 A quintessential muffin recipe combines the nutty flavor of poppy seeds with a generous hit of fresh lemon zest.

-This recipe for whole fried fish with garlic, fiery chiles, lemons, and earthy spice originated in Yaffa and came courtesy of
+This recipe for whole fried fish with garlic, fiery chiles, lemons, and earthy spice originated in Yaffa and came courtesy of The Gaza Kitchen.

 Creamy and bright-tasting, lemon parmesan dip makes for an excellent accompaniment to a chip or crudité platter.